Piotr of Bogoria and Skotnik

 Piotr of Bogoria and Skotnik (Piotr z Bogorii i Skotnik) (died 1283) was a Polish nobleman (szlachcic) member of the Bogoriowie family of the Bogorya coat of arms.

+Biography

+He is one of the authors of the victories of the Polish knights at Goźlice.
+Where with only 600 knights he defeated Leo of Galicia with 6,000.
 Piotr was castellan of Wiślica about 1268 and voivode of the Sandomierz Voivodeship about 1280.